OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Using a JDWP debugger allows you to step through Java code, set breakpoints on Java methods, and inspect and modify local and instance variables.
 You'll be using a JDWP debugger most of the time when debugging "normal" Android apps that don't do a lot of calls into native libraries.

 In the following section, we'll show how to solve UnCrackable App for Android Level 1 using JDB only.
 Note that this is not an *efficient* way to solve this crackme - you can do it much faster using Frida and other methods, which we'll introduce later in the guide.
-It serves however well an an introduction to the capabilities of the Java debugger.
+It serves however well an introduction to the capabilities of the Java debugger.

 ###### Repackaging